catalyzeio/stratum-docs/vpn-stratum.md

 ---
 title: VPN Access
 category: vpn
-summary: Can I access my The Platform environment via VPN?
+summary: Can I access my Platform environment via VPN?
 ---

-# Can I access my The Platform environment via VPN?
+# Can I access my Platform environment via VPN?
 Yes!
 Datica offers a VPN appliance that can be added to your environment that provides direct access to your environment's internal network.
 VPN access is provided through OpenVPN.

 # What can I access through the Platform VPN?